DAGA Download – March 12

 ON THE TRAIL

-Virginia AG Mark Herring is on the ballot!
-AG Herring officially completed the paperwork and submitted the required signatures to seek another term as Attorney General.
-AG Herring will now appear on the ballot for Virginia’s June Primary.
-AG Herring emphasizes racial justice and workers’ rights as his priorities in this next term. endorsed AG Herring.
+Virginia AG Mark Herring continues to gain endorsements.
+Most recently Lori Haas, Senior Director of Advocacy for the Coalition to Stop Gun Violence, endorsed AG Herring.
 In her endorsement she said, “Mark’s commitment to keeping all of us safe from gun violence is genuine, persistent, and resolute.
 We need him in the AG’s office as we look to find more solutions to preventing gun violence.
 I wholeheartedly endorse his candidacy and look forward to continuing our work together in the future.”

 DAGA Co-Chairs Massachusetts AG Maura Healey and Nevada AG Aaron Ford released a statement following the passage of the American Rescue Plan, President Biden’s COVID-19 relief bill.
 In the statement, AG Healey and AG Ford applauded their Democratic colleagues in Congress for passing legislation that will provide financial aid to millions of people across the country suffering from the COVID-19 crisis.
 They said, “This is a major turning point in the fight against COVID-19 and the economic crisis gripping our nation.
 Thanks to President Joe Biden, Vice President Kamala Harris, and congressional Democrats, we are showing people across the country that government once again works for the people.
 We look forward to using these new and desperately needed resources to help our communities build back better.”
 Read the full statement here.